 Appendix III.
 Staged Approach Summary (1-4)

 This appendix is meant to serve as an illustration of a possible timeline and includes factors beyond the scope of this guidance (e.g., public health measures).
+Note that while the stages within this document are informed by our state reopening plans, they do not correspond directly.